prowler-cloud/prowler/docs/tutorials/allowlist.md

     - Tags (List): -Optional- This field contains a list of tuples in the form of 'key=value' that applies to the resources tags that are wanted to be allowlisted.
     - Exceptions (Map): -Optional- This field contains a map of lists of accounts/regions/resources/tags that are wanted to be excepted in the allowlist.

-The following example will allowlist all resources in all accounts in the EC2 checks in the regions `eu-west-1` and `us-east-1` with the tags `environment=dev` and `environment=prod`, except the resources containing the string `test` in the account `012345678912` and region `eu-west-1` with the tag `environment=prod`:
+The following example will allowlist all resources in all accounts for the EC2 checks in the regions `eu-west-1` and `us-east-1` with the tags `environment=dev` and `environment=prod`, except the resources containing the string `test` in the account `012345678912` and region `eu-west-1` with the tag `environment=prod`:

 <img src="../img/allowlist-row.png"/>